Click below and find questions and answer – og what others have experienced...

 Answer

-a sink provides a slight improvement in colors, and more and more each time.
+One wash gives a slight improvement in the colors, and more and more each time.

-But since your mail we have made CottonBOOST and there it absolutely wild better after -2 washes
+But since your mail, we have made CottonBOOST and it is much better after -2 washes

-naaletraederWhen you want to remove pilling / Lint from the surface of a knitting shirt, it is very important to have first looked for thread extraction.
-If that does, a clothes gardener/ razor will cut the thread, and then there will be a hole.
+needle threaderWhen you want to remove pilling / fuzz from the surface of a knitted sweater, it is very important to first check if there are any thread pulls sticking out.
+If there are, a fabric shaver / razor will cut the thread, and then there will be a hole.

-Buy a "needle alley" (as pictured).
-Stick the tip through the shirt from behind and put the thread through the eye and pull it through the knitted on the back.
+Buy a “nneedle threader” (like the picture).
+Stick the tip through the sweater from the back, put the thread through the eye, and pull it through the knit to the back.

-Then you can "shave" the lint be from the knitted front.
+Then you can “shave” the fluff off the knitted front.

-This is why TexCare does not make a similar remedy, because TexCare must NOT be able to remove the colors.
+That's why TexCare doesn't make a similar product, because TexCare must NOT remove colors.

-Grounded is a kind of mold that occurs after damp, stuffy storage.
-Brown, yellowish spots and blotches
+Mildew is a type of mold that occurs after damp, confined storage.
+Brownish, yellowish spots and marks

 Matas Material

-At the materialist, you can buy a remedy that can remove ground-beaten stains.
-It consists of 2 letters, a letter with potassium permangan night and a letter with sodium bisylphite, which in turn must be applied to the textile.
+You can buy a product at the drugstore that removes mildew stains.
+It consists of 2 sachets, one with potassium permanganate and one with sodium bisulfite, which must be applied to the textile in turn.
 The product is classified as harmful to health, so follow the instructions when using it.
-The materialist himself states: "Removes earth-beaten stains on color-dense textiles."
-So you need to make sure your clothes are color-dense.
+The drugstore itself states: "Removes mildew stains on colorfast textiles."
+So, you must ensure that the clothes are colorfast.